aymanimtyaz/StateEngine/README.md

 ### Important points
 - A handler function should only return states.
 Furthermore, it should only return states that are registered to a state handler.
 Returning an unregistered state will raise a ```NoHandlerAssociation``` exception.
+- All handlers for a state machine should have the same type of input (number of inputs)
 - The states can only be of types ```str``` and ```int```.
 An ```InvalidStateType``` exception will be raised otherwise.
 - States must be unique.
 Two state handlers can not have the same state argument.
 A ```StateHandlerClash``` exception will be raised otherwise.
 - Only one default state can exist for a state machine.
 Trying to assign more than one default state handler will raise a ```DefaultStateHandlerClash``` exception.